LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-CreateANewBot.md

     Learn about the different parts of the Conversation Builder app [here](conversation-builder-conversation-builder-overview.html).
     <img style="width:750px" src="img/ConvoBuilder/helloworld/image_3.png">

-5. **Before you do anything else**, we need to "Publish" the bot (make it Publicly accessible) to your Organization.
-(For those with multiple Org access, the bot will default to Private, which is why we want to change it.)
+5. **Before you do anything else**, we need to "Publish" the automation (make it Publicly accessible) to your Organization.
+(For those with multiple Org access, the automation will default to Private, which is why we want to change it.)
   * Click the gear <img style="width:40px" src="img/ConvoBuilder/helloworld/gearicon.png"> icon in the upper-left and then Automation Settings.
 Scroll down and tap "More Settings".
   * Make sure the Automation Account is set to the appropriate Org.
   * Set the Public slider to on.